Access :

 Two oblique lines are surmounted by another horizontal one.
 At the end of the latter is a cross with equal branches reminiscent of that of the stele from the Cemetery of Saints in Lanrivoaré.

-The cross only appears in the direction of light
+The cross is visible only depending on the direction of the light

 It is likely that the engraving of this cross dates from the same period as that of Lanrivoaré, i.e. between the VIth and the IXth century.
 It could therefore be contemporary with the evangelization of Armorica that followed the landing of the Celtic populations from the British Isles.